oisinos3/SafeMotion/Motion Capture Files/FBX Files/readme.md

 # Motion Capture Take Library

-This document provides an overview of the motion capture takes, categorized by type.
+This folder stores all of the motion capture takes, categorized by type.
+The rigidbody empties **must be processed through the Blender addon** before being imported into Unreal.

 ---